plolcott/x86utm/README.md

 // Loads the execution state of a UTM from state_data<br>
 <b>[D] u32 Load_State(u32* state_data);  </b>

-When a UTM is running the execution trace of each assembly language instruction / operating system function call is provided.
+When a UTM is running the execution trace of each assembly language instruction / operating system function call is written to stdout.

 After each Debug_Step() virtual machine instruction is executed the Master UTM can examine the machine state of the Slave UTM.